snail-unamur/snail-website/content/project/phd-nicolas-matton/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: "Cognitive biases, minorities, and influence on sotware development methods"
+title: "Relations between Personality and Agile Software Development"
-summary: "The project's general purpose is to be able to highlight certain cognitive biases in our self-perception, our performance and our decision-making.
-The project initially aims to identify the different cognitive biases that may exist in different contexts, depending on group membership, etc. These cognitive biases identified, an attempt to measure them will be carried out to then highlight them in the eyes of those who experience them.
-Finally, the creation of tools and techniques to limit the impact of cognitive biases could be evaluated."
+summary: "The project's general purpose is to map individual personality traits to the full spectrum of agile concepts—from the core mindset and values down to specific principles and practices.
+The goal is to understand how personality influences an individual's affinity for each layer of agility, providing a nuanced guide to the human factors essential for successful agile adoption."
 authors:
   - nicolas-matton
   - benoit-vanderose